 I am a Senior Research Scientist in the School.
 I gained my PhD from the Climatic Research Unit in 2003.
 Between 2003 and 2005 I completed two post-doctoral projects before joining the UK's National Oceanography Centre as a post-doctoral Knowledge Exchange scientist for the 'RAPID' Climate Change Programme.
-In this capacity I designed and implemented the programme's impacts strategy and completed two secondments within central UK GOvernment.
-Upon the programme's competeion I returned to the School to resume rmy climate and Earth system research.
+In this capacity I designed and implemented the programme's impacts strategy and completed two secondments within central UK Government.
+Upon the programme's completion I returned to the School to resume rmy climate and Earth system research (see 'Key Research Interests').

 Pattern scaling using ClimGen: monthly-resolution future climate scenarios including changes in the variability of precipitation,